-Jim Sokolove, Chairman of Sokolove Law, talks about the dangers of asbestos exposure.
+Jim Sokolove, Founder and Chairman, retired 2013, of Sokolove Law, talks about the dangers of asbestos exposure.

 Common Asbestos Products

 Widely used during the 20th century, asbestos has been known as a serious threat to human health for decades.
 But this fact has not stopped it from being used in some common products.
 Asbestos is still a legal substance in our country—the U.S. is one of the only industrialized nations that have not banned it.
 Asbestos has been found in numerous types of products sold in the U.S. including:

 Occupations at Risk for Asbestos Exposure

 Mesothelioma, asbestosis, lung cancer, and pleural disease are serious illnesses that usually occur in people who work directly with asbestos or are exposed to it on a regular, prolonged, or substantial basis.
 Workers in certain occupations have a higher risk of exposure because asbestos is contained in products their company manufactures or is present in their daily work environment.

 Aerospace, automotive, construction, manufacturing, marine, military, railroad—among others—are industries in which employees may be exposed to asbestos.
 Workers in these industries may also put their families at risk if they go home asbestos fibers on their skin, hair, and clothing.